 In addition, the Company has extended the service agreement with Pure Advertising and Marketing Inc. for investor relations services in 2013.
 Pure is an established investor relations firm based in Vancouver, BC and works with junior companies in articulating a company's inherent value to the investment community and strategic partners.
-The services agreement for investor relations, subject to TSX Venture Exchange approval, is a 12 month term where either party may terminate the agreement at any time on 6 months prior written notice.
+The services agreement for investor relations is a 12 month term where either party may terminate the agreement at any time on 6 months prior written notice.